 How to Become an RN Fast

 All nursing students want to be done with their nursing education as quickly as possible.
-But determining exactly how long it will take to become a registered nurse depends not just on the type of nursing program, but also what you bring to the table when you begin that program.
+Determining exactly how long it will take to become a registered nurse depends not just on the type of nursing program, but also what you bring to the table when you begin that program.
 Here’s what to expect:

 1. Non-nurses with a bachelor’s degree